-HI 246 History of Modern Germany II
+HI-246 History of Modern Germany II

 German economic and political crises from 1870 to the present.
-Offered every 3 years.
-3 credits.

-HI 247 Central America and the Caribbean
+HI-247 Central America and the Caribbean

 This survey examines the political, cultural and social history of Central America and the Caribbean from pre-Columbian times to the present with an emphasis on the 20th century.